• Skip to primary navigation

 Kitchen - Tools Drawer

 First, clear out the drawer.
-Look at each tool and ask do I use this kitchen tool.
+Look at each tool and ask if I use this kitchen tool.
 Be honest.
 You don't use every tool every time.
 There are bound to be a few you don't use anymore.

 Kitchen - Junk Drawer